 10) Will I bruise and swell afterwards and how long will it last?
 Unfortunately it is impossible to do surgery without causing swelling.
 Dr. Lopez does everything possible to minimize the amount of swelling that occurs.
 Generally, postoperative swelling begins to resolve at the end of the first week.
 Bruising is extremely variable.
 Patients that have a tendency to bruise will generally bruise for about 10 days.
 Patients that don’t tend to bruise may have minimal if any bruising.
 Complete resolution of bruising and swelling may take two to three weeks.
 However, bruises may be camouflaged fairly easily at seven to ten days with a concealer stick.

 11) Should I do anything before to prepare for surgery?
 You will have a preoperative appointment with Dr. Lopez and his staff to go over the preoperative instructions.

 13) What else can I do to do to prepare for surgery?
-Dr. Lopez likes to have patients that have well controlled blood sugar to drink three eight ounce glasses of pineapple juice for at least one week before surgery.
+Dr. Lopez and Dr. Perro like to have patients that have well controlled blood sugar to drink three eight ounce glasses of pineapple juice for at least one week before surgery.
 Pineapple juice can help minimize the postoperative swelling.
 Patients that use tobacco will be asked to stop for six weeks before and six weeks following surgery.
 Tobacco has properties that impede wounds from healing.
-Dr. Lopez will encourage tobacco users to not resume smoking at all after surgery; in fact many of his patients have used the surgery as their motivation to quit smoking.
+Dr. Lopez and Dr. Perro will encourage tobacco users to not resume smoking at all after surgery; in fact many of his patients have used the surgery as their motivation to quit smoking.